Kidney Cancer in Nevada

-- Smoking: Smoking may increase risk of getting kidney cancer.
+- Smoking: Smoking may increase risk of getting cancer.

-- High blood pressure: The risk of kidney cancer is higher in people with high blood pressure.
+- High blood pressure: The risk is higher in people with high blood pressure.

-- Certain medicines: A once popular pain-reliever called phenacetin and some prescriptions used to treat high blood pressure may be linked to kidney cancer.
+- Certain medicines: A once popular pain-reliever called phenacetin and some prescriptions used to treat high blood pressure may be linked.

 - Advanced kidney disease: People with advanced kidney disease and need to be on dialysis are at a higher risk.

-- Lack of exercise: People who are not active and/or are overweight have a higher risk of kidney cancer.
+- Lack of exercise: People who are not active and/or are overweight have a higher risk.